 Most of us live day-to-day, not thinking of those affected by disasters unless it makes the national news.
 One Emergency Notification Service shows in real-time, worldwide events that require coordination, management and constant communications.

 Awaking this morning to the news of yet another massive earthquake in Nepal was heartbreaking.
 Our thoughts and prayers go out to all those who are suffering and to the aid workers who are assembling in Nepal to help those who are helpless.
-If you’re interested in donating to help those in need, check out this blog for some information you should consider before donating and for a list of already vetted organizations you can donate to with confidence.
+If you’re interested in donating to help those in need, you should consider identify a list of already vetted organizations you can donate to with confidence.

 How Does Your Business Provide Emergency Communications During A Power Outage?